tmornini/http-spec/README.md

 That character is SQUARED ASTERISK (U+29C6)

-If name is provided, the complete match of the regexp is assigned to the name, making the matched text available for substitions later in the file.
+If name is provided, the complete match of the regexp is assigned to the name, making the matched text available for substitutions later in the file.

 Matching makes it easy to match variable content items such as UUIDs and authentication tokens.